pry/pry/README.markdown

 ###Features:

 * Pry can be invoked at any time and on any object in the running program.
+* Additional documentation and source code for Ruby Core methods are supported when the `pry-doc` gem is installed.
 * Pry sessions can nest arbitrarily deeply -- to go back one level of nesting type 'exit' or 'quit' or 'back'
 * Pry comes with syntax highlighting on by default just use the `toggle-color` command to turn it on and off.
 * Use `_` to recover last result.
 * Use `_pry_` to reference the Pry instance managing the current session.
+* Use `_ex_` to recover the last exception.
 * Pry supports tab completion.
 * Pry has multi-line support built in.
 * Use `^d` (control-d) to quickly break out of a session.